Skip to main content

 When stress is relentless, however, this process becomes a chronic state of hyperglycemia.
 The pancreas responds by producing more insulin to try and shuttle the excess glucose out of the bloodstream and into cells.
 Over time, the cells, bombarded by constant insulin signals, become less responsive.

-This is the very definition of insulin resistance, a precursor to and Type 2 diabetes.
+This is the very definition of insulin resistance, a precursor to metabolic syndrome and Type 2 diabetes.
 A wellness program promoting a “healthy” diet is rendered ineffective because the employee’s internal hormonal environment is actively working to destabilize blood sugar and promote fat storage, particularly visceral fat, which is itself metabolically active and pro-inflammatory.

 Chronic stress systematically dismantles metabolic health from the inside out, making the goals of weight management and energy balance physiologically unattainable.